mcpcpc/mcpcpc.github.io/_posts/2021-02-12-9front-netcat-irc.md

 2. Command aliasing, which covers the scope of basic/frequently used commands (e.g. `PRIVMSG`, `JOIN`, `PART`, etc).
 3. Ability to pipe/fork and daemonize the application for third-party application development, chat logging, bots or direct TTY manipulation.

 Note that this list does not take into account multi-channel support or more advanced features that others might be deemed essential.
-However, based on this limited list, I think anyone can develope a half-decent client that can be extended to accomodate more advanced features through scripting.
+However, based on this limited list, I think anyone can develop a half-decent client that can be extended to accommodate more advanced features through scripting.
 If we look at the current Linux tools that ship with a modern OS, there is an arsenal of utilities that we can leverage to create such a tool.
 One of particular interest is `netcat`, which is the "swiss army knife" for reading from and writing to network connections using TCP or UDP.
 Furthermore, it easily checks the third attribute listed above.
-The question becomes, how do we accomodate for the first two attributes in the list?
+The question becomes, how do we accommodate for the first two attributes in the list?
 We create a wrapper shell script, of course!

 ## Wrapping It Up